aryszka/mml/tutorial.md

 - accesses a mutable list or structure defined outside of its scope
 - contains channel communication
 - calls other effects

+All the cases that have an effect on time or space and are not considered as such:

+- infinite loops
+- memory allocation, including stack frames
+- hardware failures

 Tip: try to use as few effects as possible, and try to concentrate them as close to the root of the program as possible.